Admissions Process

 • Fall semester acceptance timeline is from March to September

-• Winter semester acceptance timeline is from December to January
+• Winter semester acceptance timeline is from December to January (if availability)

 Student Requirements: